LordVenom1/Bits/README.md

   [YouTube - DerULF1 - 8-bit breadboard CPU](https://www.youtube.com/playlist?list=PL5-Ar_CvItgaP27eT_C7MnCiubkyaEqF0)
   [YouTube - Minecraft - Programmable 8-bit computer](https://youtu.be/ydd6l3iYOZE)
   [Github - EnigmaCurry/SAP](https://github.com/EnigmaCurry/SAP)
-- This project is an attempt to build a simple 8-bit computer, but by simulating the execution in code, instead of on a breadboard.

 ## Goals:
 - "Simulate" a computer in software using only a small set of "Physical" gates.